TachibanaYoshino/AnimeGANv3/README.md

 ## Usage

-Download this repository and use AnimeGANv3's graphical user interface program (AnimeGANv3.exe) and pre-trained models (onnx.zip) to turn your photos or videos into anime. **(It will be released on Christmas day.)**
+Without installing any other dependencies, download this repository and use AnimeGANv3's graphical user interface program (AnimeGANv3.exe) and pre-trained models (onnx.zip) to turn your photos or videos into anime.:blush:

 ## Demo Video
 video 1 [Download 1080p ](https://github.com/TachibanaYoshino/AnimeGANv3/releases/tag/v1.0) or [Watch it online](https://b23.tv/FgJfUek)